You’ve probably heard of IR35 by now. But it’s just as likely that some of the details still seem a bit murky.

 - Employer contributions to approved pension schemes which attract tax relief in the normal way.

-- The gross salary paid, plus any employer NI contributions on both the salary paid and any deemed payments.
+- The gross salary paid, plus any employer National Insurance contributions on both the salary paid and any deemed payments.

 - 5% of the gross income from relevant engagements to cover running costs.

 - Any other expenses which do not fall within S336 ITEPA, but have another statutory route for a deduction, such as professional subscriptions and professional indemnity or personal liability insurance.